Rafael-Batista-Dev/JobBackend/README.md

 # JobFrontBackend

 # On the frontend just put the login to work.
-Ready-made frameworks can be used.
+Persist data with simple ReactJS/HTML.

 # Job Posting - Backend